 The spectrum of alcohol dependency is wide and includes people of all ages, from all socioeconomic and ethnic groups.
 Life changing events such as redundancy, divorce or bereavement may trigger heavy drinking to numb difficult feelings, which may lead to alcohol dependence.
 People who have experienced traumatic events such as childhood abuse, sexual abuse, a serious accident or a natural disaster may also become dependent on alcohol to try to manage uncomfortable thoughts and feelings.

 Many people experiment with drugs out of curiosity, because it seems socially acceptable, to improve their performance or to relieve the symptoms of stress and depression.
-While some drug use is one-off or infrequent, it can easily turn into an addiction, as drugs alter the brain in ways that make it difficult for people to stop using them – even people who seem keen to stop.
+While some drug use is one-off or infrequent, it can easily turn into an addiction.
+This is because drugs alter the brain in ways that make it difficult for people to stop using them.
+Even people who seem keen to stop.

 If you are unable to stop taking a drug regularly, even when you know that it is harmful, you may be physically addicted.
 Some people only realise that they are addicted when they can no longer obtain the drug of their choice and experience physical and psychological withdrawal symptoms.

-Starting therapy at The Eaves can help you gain insight into the underlying causes of your addiction and how to break your cycle of addiction and cope with experiences which might trigger a relapse.
+Starting therapy at The Eaves can help you gain insight into the underlying causes of your addiction.
+It can also teach you how to break your cycle of addiction and cope with relapse triggers.

 Binge and compulsive overeating occurs when a person feels compelled to eat when they are not hungry and is unable to stop eating when they feel full.
 People who binge on food or overeat compulsively may do so in a mindless state and feel unable to stop eating large quantities of food.

-Binge eating usually involves overeating in a short period of time, while the compulsive eater eats for no reason and may eat continuously during the day.
+Binge eating usually involves overeating in a short period of time.
+Compulsive eating may do so for no reason and may eat continuously during the day.
 They may experience cravings for certain types of foods – sugary treats or fast food.
-Some people may binge or compulsively eat in an attempt to feel better psychologically and distract themselves from issues such as stress, anxiety and depression, or to push down difficult emotions and thoughts.
+Some people may binge or compulsively eat in an attempt to feel better psychologically and distract themselves from other issues such as stress, anxiety and depression.
+Also, it may be to push down difficult emotions and thoughts.
 This in turn causes them to feel guilt and shame as a result of their behaviour.

 At The Eaves we understand that the spectrum of gambling addiction is wide.
 Our specialist counsellors and psychotherapists can help you gain insight into the underlying causes of your addiction and how to break your cycle of addiction.

 As with other addictive behaviours, people who are addicted to sex feel that their urges are compulsive and out of their control, despite the damage this may have caused to their lives.
 People who are addicted to sex may have multiple sexual partners, pay for sexual contact, view porn excessively, engage in unsafe sex practices, or practice excessive masturbation.
-Their addiction may lead to relationship breakdowns – particularly with a partner or family – depleted finances, physical health risks and, potentially, legal sanctions.
+Their addiction may lead to relationship breakdowns – particularly with a partner or family.
+It can also lead to depleted finances, physical health risks and, potentially, legal sanctions.

 Sex addiction often accompanies alcohol and drug addiction and may indicate longstanding issues around abuse and trauma, self esteem, and the inability to make and sustain nurturing relationships.